Westcoast Wills and Probate LawyerVancouver | North Vancouver | Burnaby | Squamish

 - Henson Trust: for beneficiaries who are receiving disability benefits so they don’t get their benefits cut off from inheriting directly; and

-- family trusts: to allow for a family to income split after someone’s death.
+- family trusts: to allow for a family to income split from an inheritance after someone’s death.

 2. Inter Vivos Trusts

 An inter vivos (meaning “during life”) trust is simply a trust that isn’t created in a will.
 In the context of estate planning, they are typically created during someone’s lifetime for that person’s or person’s family’s benefit while they are still alive.
 The most common types of inter vivos trusts are:

 - Family trusts: to income split between parents and children to achieve tax savings – great for business owners;

 - Alter Ego Trust and Joint Spousal Trusts (only applicable to those aged 65+): to avoid probate, the 1.4% probate fee, avoid wills variation claims, ensure privacy.